Captain Vikram Batra, The ‘Shershaah’ Pakistan Army Feared During Kargil War

-(This video has been republished from The Quint's archives to mark the upcoming Sidharth Malhotra-starrer biopic Shershaah based on the life of Captain Vikram Batra, an Indian solider who lost his life in the Kargil War.
+(This video has been republished from The Quint's archives to mark the birth anniversary of Captain Vikram Batra, an Indian solider who lost his life in the Kargil War.
 It was originally published on 9 September 2016.)

 More than two decades ago, a Captain in the Indian Army laid down his life during the Kargil War.
 A symbol of bravery, he made the ultimate sacrifice for the nation.